amylmiller7/JavaScript/README_JavaScript.md

 2. Click any project.

-3. Click html file in that project.
+3. Click the html file in that project.

 4. Copy URL for the html file.